Table of contents

 You have to apply for a work permit if your employment in Vietnam is longer than three months.
-To get the work permit, you are required to have higher education and sufficient work experience in your field.
+To get a work permit, you are required to have higher education and sufficient work experience in your field.

 Often the problem is that candidates don’t have the documentation to prove their previous work experience.
 Your former employer must confirm your employment.
 A suitable document would be an employment record book or an experience letter.

 Emerhub can help you draft the experience letter for the previous employer to sign and stamp.

-Work permits are issued for 24 months, as stated in Article 153, Law Code No. 45/2019/QH14.
+Work permits are issued for 24 months, as stated in Article 10, Decree 152/2020/ND-CP.
 After the expiration of your work permit, you can apply for the renewal.

 The acquisition of a work permit allows you to apply for a temporary resident card.
-You can request for it after receiving the work permit, and it is valid for the same duration as the work permit.
+You can request it after receiving the work permit, and it is valid for the same duration as the work permit.